News

 The People’s Think Tank promotes restorative justice as a tool for changing school culture, not just the behavior of individual students.

-“For that to happen, educators need to find ways to create authentic partnerships with black and brown parents and students who can anchor transformation in a clear understanding of systemic racism and a vision to reimagine safety in holistic and empowering ways,” the website says.
+“For that to happen, educators need to find ways to create authentic partnerships with black and brown parents and students who can anchor transformation in a clear understanding of systemic racism and a vision to reimagine safety in holistic and empowering ways,” its website states.

 Behavior Overlooked

-In a Texas senate special committee hearing in June 2022, state Sen. Paul Bettencourt described the “abhorrent” behavior of a student who was observed walking around school with a bag of dead cats.
+In a Texas Senate special committee hearing in June 2022, state Sen. Paul Bettencourt, a Republican, described the “abhorrent” behavior of a student who was observed walking around school with a bag of dead cats.
 Because of the school’s restorative justice policy, the high school student was not reported to the police for felony animal abuse, The Epoch Times previously reported.

 That teenager later murdered 19 students and two teachers in a school shooting in Uvalde, Texas.